Active region: Region numbers

 The region numbers reached 10,000 in July 2002.
 However, the SWPC continued using 4-digits, with the inclusion of leading zeros.

 Magnetic field

+Examples of Hale magnetic classifications observed by SDO/HMI.
+From left to right: α (unipolar), β (bipolar with clear division), βγ (bipolar complex), βδ, and βγδ.
+Red and blue contours indicate opposite magnetic polarities.

 A highly simplified diagram of the magnetic field of an active region illustrating its bipolar nature.

 Mount Wilson magnetic classification

 The Mount Wilson magnetic classification system, also known as the Hale magnetic classification system, is a method of classifying the magnetic field of active regions.
 It was first introduced in 1919 by George Ellery Hale and coworkers working at the Mount Wilson Observatory.
 It originally included only the α, β, and γ magnetic classifications, but it was later modified by H. Künzel in 1965 to include the δ qualifier.